Chapter 4: Message/Transaction Collection

 - We learned that during consensus, many messages (

-) are exchanged for each transaction. - The
+PRE-PREPARE,PREPARE,COMMIT) are exchanged for each transaction. - The

-acts like a dedicated project manager for a single transaction sequence number.
+TransactionCollectoracts like a dedicated project manager for a single transaction sequence number.
 It gathers related messages, counts them, tracks the consensus state (ReadyPrepare, ReadyCommit, ReadyExecute), and holds proof. - The

-) and triggers the final execution step. - This system efficiently manages the flow of messages, ensuring that transactions proceed through the consensus stages correctly and are executed only when fully agreed upon.
+MessageManageracts as the department head, overseeing allTransactionCollectors.
+It routes incoming consensus messages to the correct collector (usingLockFreeCollectorPool) and triggers the final execution step. - This system efficiently manages the flow of messages, ensuring that transactions proceed through the consensus stages correctly and are executed only when fully agreed upon.

-Now that we understand how transactions are proposed (Chapter 1), communicated (Chapter 2), agreed upon (Chapter 3), and collected (Chapter 4), what happens when a transaction is finally marked READY_EXECUTE
+Now that we understand how transactions are proposed (Chapter 1), communicated (Chapter 2), agreed upon (Chapter 3), and collected (Chapter 4), what happens when a transaction is finally marked READY_EXECUTE?
+How is the actual work (like changing data in the database) performed?

 That’s the focus of our next chapter!